-1: Avoiding Consequentialism: Duty & Virtue
+1: Utility, Duty, and Virtue

 Nietzsche famously said, 'Leave happiness to the English', a view he expressed in opposition to a popular moral theory, utilitarianism.
-In this Day School we will consider the advantages and disadvantages of determining the value of human actions by measuring their outcomes.
+In this Day School we will consider the merits of utilitarianism and its two main rivals, deontology and virtue ethics.
+Is morality about generating happiness, fulfilling our duties, or becoming a good person?